- Departments C - D

-County Road Maintenance Division oversees vegetation management within designated right-of-way's on county maintained roads.
-Throughout any given season, crews will trim and remove trees, brush and weeds for fire safety and preparedness.
-Vegetation management includes spraying of weed-killing pesticides within the right-of ways.
+County Road Maintenance Division oversees vegetation management within designated rights-of-way on county-maintained roads.
+Throughout any given season, crews will trim and remove trees, brush, and weeds for fire safety and preparedness.
+Vegetation management includes spraying of weed-killing pesticides within the right-of-way.

 In consideration of the foregoing, the Road Maintenance Division will make all reasonable attempts not to use spray methods fronting the lands described within the agreement.
 If there is a lack of weed control, the Road Maintenance Division reserves the right to perform control measures on the weds after consultation with the Owner/Applicant.

 The agreement does not cover brush and/or tree control within the designated right-of-ways, which remains the responsibility of the Road Maintenance Division.
 The trees and brush will be removed by mechanical means by the municipality when scheduled and the applicant will be responsible to maintain any re-growth by mowing.
 "Restricted" weeds are exempt from the Agreement and have to be eradicated upon identification.
-For further definitions of "Restricted" weeds please refer to: ihttps://www.cdfa.ca.gov/plant/PPD/PDF/2010_CA_Noxious_Weed_Disseminules_Identification_Manual.pdf
+For further definitions of "Restricted" weeds please refer to the California Department of Food and Agricultures Noxious Weeds page.

 Agreements are good for two years from the date signed.
 It is the Owner/Applicants responsibility to resubmit an application.
-DPW does not notify Owner/Applicants of impending expiration of agreements.
+DPW does not notify Owners/Applicants of the impending expiration of agreements.

 Department of Public Works